 This could be a single 100 watt solar panel, a small charge controller, and one or two batteries to store (a relatively insignificant amount of) power that’s sufficient to get an RVer through a weekend: powering the rig’s lights, water pump, and recharging devices such as laptops, phones, and tablets.

-It could also be a larger system that runs anywhere from 200 watts to a 1,300 watt system like ours with a couple of charge controllers, hardware, and a large lithium battery bank (like our Xantrex lithium battery, or maybe a bank of Battle Born batteries) that’ll run all of an RV’s 120V AC appliances, air conditioners included.
+It could also be a larger system that runs anywhere from 200 Watts to a 1,500-Watt system like ours with a couple of charge controllers, hardware, and a large lithium battery bank (like a Xantrex lithium battery, or maybe a bank of Battle Born batteries like we have now) that’ll run all of an RV’s 120V AC appliances, air conditioners included.

 This would be a great option because we could travel as far as we wanted without worrying about getting to a charging station before our “EV RV” needs recharging!